mckennapsean/dissertation/notes/thesis-office.md

 Compile uu-dissertation with chapter 2 with no figures & only 'p' placement.

-Footnotes & figures, check to see which should be at bottom (5.7, 7.5).

-Place figures at top of page when appropriate (3.6, 5.3, 7.4).

-Pages with figures should have at least 6 consecutive lines of text, or none.

 Title page: divide up title further (inverse pyramid), possibly OK Title page: even spacing between all sections (e.g. 6 lines), possibly OK Table of Contents: sentence case for Chapters & Appendices, possibly OK